Rbiasuz/old_stuff/README.md

 ### Others

-You can still check other algorithms, distributed in folders, such as "alice-s-text-analysis" - extracting and processing text using the classic children's book...
+You can still check other algorithms, distributed in folders, such as "alice-s-text-analysis" - extracting and processing text using the classic children's book, etc...

 ## Feel free to contact me :D